Skip to main content

 Who do they represent?

-The agent holds a sales mandate from the property owner.
+The agent holds a sales mandate from the owner.
 The hunter holds a search mandate from the buyer.

 2